 F. One-time approval of a periodic publication is permissible if subsequent issues conform substantially to the original approved design.

 V. Recording of Information

-A. Pertinent information on University publications must be recorded by the Office of Creative and Visual Services in the Division of Marketing and Communications, and must be maintained on a continuous basis for submitting to the Higher Education Publications Committee on call.
+A. Pertinent information on University publications must be recorded by the Office of Creative Marketing Solutions in the Division of Marketing and Communications, and must be maintained on a continuous basis for submitting to the Higher Education Publications Committee on call.

 B. When such reports are requested, the President shall submit a letter certifying that each report listed in the report has been found justified under the University procedure.